mason1999/CCNA-layer2-labs/README.md

 !
 Inserted comment: The MAC address 0c4c.b477.0002 belongs to sw1.
 ```

-The following GNS3 network topology shows what we have configured so far:

 ### Step 2: Configure IP address ranges for the end hosts

 We will configure the following ip addresses: